(agenda in formation | subject to change)

 - Donna Walker-Kuhne, President, Walker International Communications Group, Inc.

-- Indira Goodwine, Managing Director, Camille A. Brown and Dancers
+- Indira Goodwine, Managing Director, Camille A. Brown & Dancers

 Dance Makers on Race and Equity